juniorsundarCasual/TGT/vault/volume-4.chapter-288.md

 "They were weeds!
 Their existence was a malaise to society."

-"Even weed has purpose in an ecosystem.
+"Even weed has a purpose in an ecosystem.
 This ill society has been functioning for years.
 By removing a monolith, you have paved the way for smaller factions to fill in the gaps.
 This will lead to more conflicts and deaths.
 A hammer is not a multipurpose tool - if you strike a screw, all you will do is damage the surface.
-While I agree with your assessment of the Beggars' Sect, if you had conferred your actions with me, we could have gone down a more reasonable path with fewer bloodshed and collateral damage," Guy expounded.
+While I agree with your assessment of the Beggars' Sect, if you had conferred your actions with me, we could have gone down a more reasonable path with less bloodshed and collateral damage," Guy expounded.

 "You don't seem to have an off button, is what I'm trying to say," Guy summarised.
 "Bulldozing through everything isn't a catch-all solution.
 Furthermore, we have more responsibilities.
 The kids, for instance."